 Unfinished vs. Finished Hardwood Flooring

 Prefinished hardwood flooring comes from the factory already sanded and sealed, meaning the whole installation job goes quickly.
-There are no odors from finishing on-site and the floor is ready to walk on immediately.
 Typically, this option is more cost-effective as well.

 Choosing between unfinished and finished hardwood flooring may come down to budget and preference for staining.
 If there is no prefinished option that suits your home and style, going with unfinished will give you more of an option to create the look you want.

 The best type of wood to use for hardwood flooring in Virginia is a good, solid, hard wood.
 The hardest wood types that make popular flooring options are oak, maple, and cherry.

 Other options are bamboo, walnut, ash and mahogany.
 Hatcher’s Floors does not offer bamboo flooring, as homeowners tend to have many issues with it, we prefer using a hard wood for a better, long-lasting outcome.